mmbman/Katagiri/1987-01-10-Dogen-Four-Points.md

 ### Summary

-Katagiri Roshi explains Zen Master Dogen’s teaching in terms of four points: *realization of impermanence*, *shikantaza*, *liberation in action*, and *the whole works*.
+Katagiri Roshi explains Zen Master Dōgen’s teaching in terms of four points: *realization of impermanence*, *shikantaza*, *liberation in action*, and *the whole works*.
 This talk focuses on *realization of impermanence* and the meaning of *shikantaza*, or *zazen* as practice.

 ### Transcript